alwaysbyx/presentation/README.md

 # presentation
-Slides and video link (Chinese) for paper reading in optimization and control
+Slides and video link for paper reading in optimization and control

 ### 2022.
 OptNet
 *Amos B, Kolter J Z. Optnet: Differentiable optimization as a layer in neural networks[C]//International Conference on Machine Learning.
 PMLR, 2017: 136-145.*